vjik/cycle-typecast/README.md

 ## License

-The Cycle Columns is free software.
+The Cycle Typecast is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.